 SOLIDWORKS Composer: The correct way to import any CAD model

 SOLIDWORKS Composer is installed independent from SOLIDWORKS CAD and not dependent on any single CAD tool.
 Because of this, it works with many different types of 3D models.
-As this makes the product robust it also can create issues when importing 3D models.
+As this makes the product robust, it can also create issues when importing 3D models.
 Depending on what type of model and how it was modeled will affect the proper way of importing it into Composer.

 The most important step when working within SOLIDWORKS Composer is the first step, importing your models correctly.
 This section covers the basics and identifies what each import option is for.

 1. Open: Directly opens a CAD model and puts the model at the top of the assembly tree.
 Because of this structure, the only time you will want to use the direct Open option is when working with Composer Projects.
 Composer Projects are covered in a 4-part video series found here.
-Unless you have to use Projects, avoid using the direct Open option, as it will limit how many models you can independently import into a given Composer document while keeping all models associative back to the original CAD files.
+Unless you have to use Projects, avoid using the direct Open option, as it will limit how many models you can independently import into a given Composer document while keeping all models associated back to the original CAD files.

 SOLIDWORKS Composer Import Settings

-It is important to note that for any Composer document all settings for both import and update must stay the same, or the update will not work correctly.
+It is important to note that for any Composer document, all settings for both import and update must stay the same, or the update will not work correctly.

 These are the options that are critical to importing and updating a document successfully.
 Each one has a specific function and should be understood.

-• Import instance names: This option only applies if you are trying to open a Composer document made prior to 2012, where individual item count needs to be in the tree naming structure.
+• Import instance names: This option only applies if you are trying to open a Composer document made prior to 2012, where the individual item count needs to be in the tree naming structure.

-• Import meta-properties: It’s a good idea to always have this option on as meta-properties can only benefit a document.
-Currently only meta-properties “custom properties” will import from SOLIDWORKS models but you never know when support will be added for other file types, so as a general rule always have this checked.
+• Import meta-properties: It’s a good idea to always have this option on, as meta-properties can only benefit a document.
+Currently, only meta-properties “custom properties” will import from SOLIDWORKS models, but you never know when support will be added for other file types, so as a general rule, always have this checked.
 The additional Overload assembly tree names option will allow renaming of items in the tree and should only be used in specific situations where renaming the tree items is a requirement.

 • Import as bodies: This option will try to import the incoming model into a solid body.
-Depending on the model this might not be possible and unchecking it will import the model as segmented surfaces.
+Depending on the model, this might not be possible, and unchecking it will import the model as segmented surfaces.

 • Import areas, volumes, inertia axis: Import points: Import curves: